BillWhite/cookiecutter-openscad/README.md

 This project contains files that may be used for OpenScad projects.
+It saves me some time and fiddling around, and some mistakes.

 ## Usage